Transbuccal instrumentation extends the versatility of transoral approaches.

-U-shaped Start the application of the U-shaped cheek retractor by placing the forked inner end of the retractor around the cannula intraorally.
+Start applying the U-shaped cheek retractor by placing the forked inner end of the retractor around the cannula intraorally.

 Place the outer end over the cannula disk at the handle.

-The handle and the U-shaped retractor can be hinged around a clickable joint on the outer cannula end.
+The handle and the U-shaped retractor can be hinged around a ratchet joint on the outer cannula end.
 The handle is brought into a comfortable working position.

-Clamp Place the forceps cheek retractor next to the cannula tip, which is tilted forward.
+Place the forceps cheek retractor next to the cannula tip, which is tilted forward.
 Then open the beak-shaped forceps mouth and grip the cannula tip.
-Adjust it to the appropriate height and close the forceps along its ratcheting mechanism.
+Adjust it to the appropriate height and close the forceps using its ratcheting mechanism.

 5. Screw insertion

-Insert drill guide Next an appropriate drill guide is chosen and inserted into the cannula.
-The screw insertion is demonstrated using the ring cheek retractor.
+Next, an appropriate drill guide is chosen and inserted into the cannula.
+The below screw insertion is demonstrated using the ring cheek retractor.

-Drill hole The tip of the cannula containing the drill guide is placed exactly at the intended screw position directly on the bony surface or onto the hole of an osteosynthesis plate.
+The cannula's tip containing the drill guide is placed precisely at the intended screw position directly on the bony surface or onto the hole of an osteosynthesis plate.

 Drill a hole using the appropriate drill guide and drill bit.
-The advancement of the drill bit into the bone cannot be directly observed unless a drill sleeve with window is used or the cannula is retracted slightly showing the exiting drill bit.
+The drill bit's advancement into the bone cannot be directly observed unless a drill sleeve with a window is used or the cannula is retracted slightly.

-Determine screw length The appropriate screw length is determined with a depth gauge and the screw is inserted using a self-holding screwdriver.
+The appropriate screw length is determined with a depth gauge, and the screw is inserted using a self-holding screwdriver.

 Note: the drill guide must be removed before the depth gauge is inserted.

-After the first turns to tighten the screw, the cannula can be slightly retracted to observe the further progress of screw insertion.
+After screw purchase has been obtained, the cannula can be slightly retracted to observe the further progress of screw insertion.

-The transbuccal system is dismantled after all screws have been placed.
+The transbuccal system is dismantled after all screws have been inserted.